What is IR35 (and what does it mean for you?)

 Who does IR35 apply to?

 According to the UK Government, IR35 rules apply to workers who are providing their services through their own limited company, otherwise known as a Personal Service Company (PSC) or an intermediary.
+While a PSC is the most common form of an intermediary, workers may also qualify for IR35 if they provide services through a partnership or an individual.

 Here’s a complete breakdown of who is affected by IR35: